 Ladies’ Shoe Buckles, metal and glass, c.
 1780–1790s, DMDA handling collection

-Meet the research team, from the University of York; the project design team; and the advisory Board, made up of academics and curators from across the world.
+Meet the research team, from the University of York and beyond; the project design team; and the Advisory Board, made up of academics and curators from across the world.

 Department of History of Art, University of York